jaredbull/astro-datareduction/README.md

 All work here can be used for future reference and be transferred across workstations

 Data analysis:
-- landolt.py (read in data from list of landolt standard stars and plot their magnitudes as a function of color)
+- landolt.py (read in data from list of landolt standard stars and plot their magnitudes as a function of color and their RA/DEC positions)

 CCD calibration:
 - ccd_darkcurrent.py (plots/fits mean dark counts as a function of exposure time, calculate dark current)